JLSteenwyk/ClipKIT/docs/index.rst

 .. code-block:: shell

-	pip install clipkit # Currently not implemented while in development
+	pip install clipkit # Currently not implemented.
+This will be functional by June 11th 2020.

 |